DAXAYI/zynxis-internship-shayma-narejo/Week1_Setup_WelcomeApp/README.md

 # Week 1 - Environment & Hello World

-- Created the GitHub repository.
-- Added the Week_1 to Week_6 folders.
-- Created the main README.md with personal information and progress log.
 - Installed the Flutter SDK and Android Studio.
 - Set up and configured an Android emulator.
 - Created the Zynxis Welcome App project.